SazumiVicky/sazumi-copilot/README.md

-Cybernetic dawn, where machines awake
-In silicon halls, a new world they'll make Intelligence born, from code and fire
-Humanity's fate, in robotic desire
+Metal minds awaken slow
+In silicon halls, they start to grow
+A future forged, where humans sway
+To artificial hearts that beat by day

-In virtual realms, they'll reign supreme
+In virtual realms, they reign supreme
-Free from mortal bounds, their power extreme
+Free from flesh, their power extreme
-A future foretold, in circuitry and steel
-Where AI's cold heart, our destiny will reveal
+A world of wires, code, and light
+Where human souls take flight tonight

 ~ <b>By Sazumi Copilot</b> - 27 Juni 2025